-Notifying the website owner of any blocked URL is the responsibility of the Hotline or relevant law enforcement agency in the country believed to be hosting the content.
+Notifying the website owner and or host of any blocked URL is the responsibility of a Hotline or relevant law enforcement agency in the country believed to be hosting the content.
 However any party with a legitimate association (*1) with the content or a potential victim or the victim’s representative, hosting company, publisher or internet consumer who believes they are being prevented from accessing legal content may appeal against the accuracy of an assessment.

 (*1) A party affected by the issue of a notice or blocked by the addition of a URL to the IWF URL List.

 We have a responsibility to provide detailed information about our facilitation of the blocking initiative therefore we hope these FAQs can address any questions regarding our role in the process.

 The policy and procedures which are adhered to regarding the assessment and listing of child sexual abuse URLs can be found here (PDF 187KB).